 Veterans Peer Support

 Certified Peer Specialists fill a unique role among behavioral health and human services practitioners in providing quality supportive services to persons in recovery.
-Drexel University in conjunction with OMHSAS has developed a 2-day 12-hour Veterans Certified Peer Support Enhancement Curriculum training.
+Drexel University in conjunction with OMHSAS has developed a two-day 12-hour Veterans Certified Peer Support Enhancement curriculum training.